 How did CareerFoundry, and your new qualification, help you get a job?

-CareerFoundry taught me what I needed to know to get started in the world of UX, and provided me the guidance to create a tangible portfolio piece to showcase to potential recruiters.
+CareerFoundry taught me what I needed to know to get started in the world of UX, and provided me the guidance to create a tangible portfolio piece to showcase to recruiters.
 After I finished and published my first portfolio piece, Taskly, I was overwhelmed by all the positive support from friends and peers.
 Posting it on my resume allowed recruiters to gain interest and contact me.

 What was it like to start your first job in tech?

-My first job in tech was actually in a start-up company, and it was definitely challenging as I was the sole UX designer for a while and had to figure out everything without a mentor.
+My first job in tech was in a start-up company, and it was definitely challenging as I was the sole UX designer for a while and had to figure out everything without a mentor.

 1) Being able to question everything and think outside of the box.
 It is such a relief to escape regulatory-based work and use the creative process to improve the world.
 I don’t have to see things at face value and instead can question and imagine how things can be improved—because there will always be room for improvement.

 2) The ideas that I propose and the designs that I or my team create has a tangible effect on the world and how people interact with technology.
 I have more outreach than ever before, and what we do in UX can define the next generation of user interactivity.
 It’s a beautiful process and a humbling one to respectfully design for our users.

 3) I feel intellectually free now.
 As someone that has spent the better part of his childhood dreaming of being this or that, I never really knew what I wanted to do with my life.
 There are so many interesting things to explore and work on in this world.
 With UX, however, it’s practically needed in every industry—which means I have the flexibility to explore work in different industries.
 The possibilities are endless!

 What You Should Do Now

-If you’d like a step-by-step intro to find out if a career in development or design is right for you - sign up here for a free 7-day short course in the field of your choice.
+If you’d like a step-by-step intro to find out if a career in design, data, development, product management, or digital marketing is right for you, sign up here for a free, introductory short course in the field of your choice.